 “Everything is fine my dear,” Siareih made the most honest smile she could pull off, gently setting her hand on Ophelia’s shoulder.
 “I couldn’t sleep tonight either.
 Its all because of the full moon, likely.
 I’ll look at the map again and then I’m going for a midnight ride to clear my mind, I’ll be back at dawn and you go to sleep, little rose.”
 She stood up, going to the door.
 “Do you want me to lead you back to your room?”
 She added, remembering that Ophelia was afraid of the dark.

 “I’m not afraid with Steffan by my side.
 He’ll growl at the shadows and they’ll go away,” She said, lovingly looking at her animal, a little thing as childish as she was.

 As soon as she left, Siareih collapsed by the table, relief and joy flooding her.
 The crown is mine, she thought.
-I’ve reached the sun, that little twerp is dead, she is dead.
+I’ve reached the sun, the runt is dead, she is dead.

 She almost could taste the salt on her tongue.

-Wit these thoughts, she leaped from the balcony, landing on the short-cut lawn and heading to the stables, knowing that when she returns in the morning she will throw two patches of bloodstained skin into the flames.
+With these thoughts, she leaped from the balcony, landing on the short-cut lawn and heading to the stables, knowing that when she returns in the morning the crown shall be hers once more.